matthewlsawyer/cache2/README.md

 TODO
 ======

-1. Allow other cache implementations to be used (right now it uses a ConcurrentHashMap)
-2. Remove dependency on Spring; externalize logic of the interceptor and write a Proxy that can be used instead
+Remove dependency on Spring; externalize logic of the interceptor and write a Proxy that can be used instead